Skip to main content

 Labels land on your traces

-Results are stored against each span and surfaced in the dashboard, where you can filter by label value and watch the label distribution over time.
+Results are stored against each labeled target and surfaced in the dashboard, where you can filter by label value and watch the label distribution over time.

 Two classifier types

-When you create a signal you choose how it labels spans.
+When you create a signal you choose how it labels each target.

 Binary (yes / no)